Thegreenpiranha/btc-verify/README.md

 Built by Sean from Bitesize Media - Bitcoin privacy research and verification.

-**Why This Matters**: Reproducible builds are the gold standard for verifying that distributed binaries contain no hidden modifications.
+Reproducible builds are the gold standard for verifying that distributed binaries contain no hidden modifications.
 This tool makes that verification accessible to more users and documents the real challenges involved.

 ## License